nickCF95/movies_front/README.md

 1. Copy the link of this repository, [via http]:(https://github.com/nickCF95/movies_front.git) or [via SSH]:(git@github.com:nickCF95/movies_front.git).
 2. In a folder of your preference open the git bash, click the right button of mouse and you could see the Git Bash option.
 (You must have git installed.)
 3. Once inside the Git Bash console, type this: `git clone https://github.com/nickCF95/movies_front.git`.
 4. With the clone of the project you'll be able to execute the project via typing: `ng serve -o` in the command prompt console of windows.
-(You must have Angular installed and located in the root directory of the project.)
+(You must have Angular installed and be located in the root directory of the project.)
 5. To see the project with all its features, you must clone the other repository where is located the API REST which serve this front-end app, that repository you'll find him in: (https://github.com/nickCF95/crud_movies).